jejejery/Tucil_2_IF2211/README.md

 # Tucil_2_IF2211
-Divide and Conquer for Stima
+Just ordinary divide and conquer algorithm for Stima, why so serious?